 Many text databases have valuable contents "hidden" behind search interfaces and are hence ignored by search engines such as Google.
 Metasearchers are helpful tools for searching over many databases at once through a unified query interface.
 A critical step for a metasearcher to process a query efficiently and effectively is the selection of the most promising databases for the query.
-This step typically relies on statistical summaries of the database contents [CLC95, GGMT99].
+This step typically relies on statistical summaries of the database contents [Callan et al. 1995; Gravano et al. 1999].
 The second task that we consider is the construction of a content summary of a text database.
 The content summary of a database generally lists each word that appears in the database, together with its frequency.
 For example, Figure 2 shows that the word "xbox" appears in 124 documents in the Forbes.com database.
 If we have access to the full contents of a database (e.g., via crawling), it is straightforward to derive these simple content summaries.
-If, in contrast, we only have access to the database contents via a limited search interface (e.g., as is the case for "hiddenweb" databases [Ber01]), then we need to resort to query-based approaches for content summary construction [CC01, IG02].
+If, in contrast, we only have access to the database contents via a limited search interface (e.g., as is the case for "hidden-Web" databases [Bergman 2001]), then we need to resort to query-based approaches for content summary construction [Callan and Connell 2001; Ipeirotis and Gravano 2002].